WhiteBoardDev/address-location-tool/README.md

             "secret": "firebase secret"
          }
     }
+#### b.
+Host Name Setup

-Next edit the alt configuration (conf/alt.json) file.
+Next edit the alt configuration (/etc/alt/conf/alt.json) file.
 Adding port numbers for webservices is optional.

     {
         "node": {
             "name": "node name",
-            "ports": [ 8080, 8090 ]  <-- array of port numbers
+            "ports": [ 8080, 8090 ]  //<-- array of port numbers.
+Can be left blank
         }
     }

-Now run the following:
+As far as node naming convention goes, try to make it lowercase and URL compliant, or else it can be a pain to use in curl calls.

+### 4. Run!

+Command line arguments

+    python app.py [module (alt, proxy)] [environment=optional (dev)]

+The most common run arguments will be

+    python app.py alt

+When you are developing locally and want to run the code directly from the source without installing execute with the environment variable `dev`.

     python app.py alt dev

-The 'alt' is the run module and 'dev' is the environment variable.
+## Next steps

 ### Using the Node list in Firebase

-Now that we have a a bunch of node ips tracked in firebase its time to do something with them.
+Now that we have a a bunch of node IPs tracked in firebase its time to do something with them.
 To see if the updater worked we can curl the database.

         curl https://my-firebase-url.firebaseio.com/hosts.json